AIN'T TOO PROUD: The Life and Times of The Temptations

 JARVIS B. MANNING, JR. (Al Bryant, Norman Whitfield), a native of Houston, Texas, is extremely proud to be in Dominique Morisseau’s Ain’t Too Proud.
 His favorite performance credits are Jackie Wilson, Eddie Holland, Billy Gordon, and Rick James.
 He portrayed these musical legends in the first national tour of Motown The Musical and on Broadway at the Nederlander Theatre.
 A new favorite is Elbridge “Al” Bryant and Norman Whitfield in the World premiere of Ain’t Too Proud (Berkeley Rep).
 Graduate of the legendary High School for the Performing and Visual Arts (HSPVA) and the American Music and Dramatic Academy (AMDA NY).
 Thanks to my first audience members Jarvis Sr., Carolyn, and Deondra!
 This is for you Chubby CC!
 You too, Barbs!

 JOSHUA MORGAN (Shelly Berger).
-Broadway: Les Misérables.
+Broadway: Les Miserables.
 Off-Broadway: Stiff.
-Regional: Woolly Mammoth Theatre Company, Arena Stage, Theatre Under The Stars, Folger Theatre, Triad Stage, Olney Theatre Center, amongst many others.
-Film/TV: Paterno (HBO).
-BFA: University of North Carolina School of the Arts.
-IG/TW/FB: @jmorganarts.
+Regional: Woolly Mammoth Theatre Company, Arena Stage, Theatre Under the Stars, Folger Theatre, Triad Stage, Olney Theatre Center, amongst many others.
+Film/TV: Lincoln (NBC), Law and Order: SVU, Paterno (HBO).
+BFA: University of North Carolina School of the Arts. @jmorganarts

 RASHIDRA SCOTT (Josephine).
 Broadway: Beautiful: The Carole King Musical (OBC, Grammy Award), Sister Act (OBC, U/S Deloris; first national tour, Deloris), Hair (U/S Abe Lincoln), Finian’s Rainbow (U/S Dolores), and Avenue Q (Gary Coleman).
 Select regional credits: Ain’t Too Proud (Josephine—Berkeley Rep), Anything Goes (Reno—Goodspeed Opera House), Dreamgirls (Lorrell—Marriott Theatre), Hairspray (Paper Mill Playhouse), Little Shop of Horrors (STAGES St. Louis, Kevin Kline nomination), and Hair (Dionne—Arizona Theatre Company).
 Walt Disney World Entertainment.
 TV: “Rescue Me” (Sony/FX) as Violet, the singing nurse.
 BM (music business management), Berklee College of Music. rashidrascott.com